ElectricalHazards/Monogame_Sokoban/readme.md

     Esc: Closes the game

     Y: Generate a new level of equal difficulty (If an impossible level is created)

+    F1: Load a level in the .json format

+    F2: Save the current level

     W: Move one tile up